SohaibHom/SohaibHom/README.md

-# Hello World, This is Sohaib Hom 👋👋
+# Hello World, This is Sohaib Haouam 👋👋
 **Machine Learning & software engineer** **graduated from** **University of M'sila :** with a Master's degree in Computer Science specializing in Software Engineering and Information Systems, I have a strong foundation in mobile application development and developing artificial intelligence systems.
 I have developed projects such as ProtectIn, an anti-theft system for smartphones, and MsilaNature, to organize volunteer tree planting campaigns.